 Sun Valley Center for the Arts, Ketchum, ID.
 2007

-Santa Cruz Museum of Art & History, UC Santa Cruz, Santa Cruz, CA. 2006
+Santa Cruz Museum, UC Santa Cruz, Santa Cruz, CA. 2006

 The Beall Center for Art and Technology, UC Irvine, Irvine, CA. 2005